 2003 – NanoPac receives “Top Sales in the Nation” from Freedom Scientific.

-2004 – Vince receives award from Oklahoma Developmental Disabilities Council.
+2004 – Vince receives an award from Oklahoma Developmental Disabilities Council.

 2006 – NanoPac is nominated Gold Star Vendor Award for exceptional service to the Department of Rehabilitation Services and their clients.

-NanoPac receives top “Business of the Year Award” from Oklahoma DRS.
+NanoPac receives the top “Business of the Year Award” from Oklahoma DRS.

 award from Freedom Scientific.